josh-wong/commit-submit-merge-script/docs/index.md

-# Script to commit changes, then submit and merge a pull request
+# 🚧Script to commit changes, then submit and merge a pull request🚧

 This batch script is for committing changes and then submitting and merging a pull request.